jlamsens/opensysadmins/docs/tutorials/windows11-virtualbox/snapshot-vm.md

     <img src="../snapshot-current-state.png" width="320" height="180"/>

 === "Step3"
     If you change "something" in this virtual machine, you will get "Current State (changed)".
 Want to revert those changes?
 Select "Clean install" and click "Restore".
-Be sure to remove the checkbox at "Create a snapshot of the current machine state" or you'll end up with another snapshot.
+Be sure to clear the checkbox at "Create a snapshot of the current machine state" or you'll end up with another snapshot.

     <img src="../restore-snapshot.png" width="320" height="180"/>